trolleway/OSMTram/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+This is a docker container.
+It uses for input a bbox, filter string and map style, and generate a png image file.

+It consists from there scripts:

+* dump_prepare.py - Takes a url or pbf file, poly file, filter string, and filtering it to basemap.pbf and pt_data.pbf.
+Use osmfilter.
+* historical_dump.py - Download and prepare historical dump for dump_prepare.
+May will be run outside container, due to huge size of dumps.
+Use osmupdate and osmfilter.
+* basemap_process.py - Generate image of basemap for bbox.
+Importing basemap.pbf to postgis, create QGIS Server WMS, make png from WMS.
+* pt_data_process.py - Generate image of public transport map for

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.